 - Charcot restraint orthotic walker, a special boot that provides even pressure to the whole foot

-Activity changes.
-You will always be at risk for Charcot foot coming back or developing in your other foot.
+Activity changes -- You will always be at risk for Charcot foot coming back or developing in your other foot.
 So your provider may recommend activity changes, such as limiting your standing or walking, to protect your feet.
 You may need to use a wheelchair to limit activity on your feet.

 The prognosis depends on the severity of foot deformity and how well you heal without infection.
 Many people do well with braces, activity changes, and ongoing monitoring.